Who is an endodontist or root canal specialist?

 What makes you different from other endodontists?

-Dr. Niazi and Dr. H are dedicated to the comfort and health of patients.
+Our doctors are dedicated to the comfort and health of patients.
 They believe patients should not have to remain in pain while waiting for an appointment date.
 If needed, emergency treatment can be performed to achieve a patient's comfort until the root canal treatment can be completed.

 We utilize the most advanced technology, training, and equipment.